esper-io/dev-docs/docs/home/console.md

 1. Click on 'Device Template'.
 2. Click on 'Create Template'.
 3. Enter a name for the Device Template.
-Click 'Next'.
+Click `Next`.

 ![Device Template](./assets/OLD_DASHBOARD/1_DT.png)